osa-ora/gitops-sample/README.md

 <img width="1382" alt="Screen Shot 2022-01-13 at 09 50 46" src="https://user-images.githubusercontent.com/18471537/149287961-2b5796e1-1255-4815-9930-5eed4863dc6d.png">

-Then add a role binding to the dev namespace that allows the "argocd-application-controller" service user to manage the resources in dev namespace.
+Then add a role binding to the dev namespace that allows the "argocd-application-controller" service account (in cicd namespace) to manage the resources in dev namespace.

 <img width="747" alt="Screen Shot 2022-01-13 at 09 53 22" src="https://user-images.githubusercontent.com/18471537/149288343-78e7fd2d-5b09-4741-a1f2-7d87170e566f.png">